Fiction

 A famous mountain climber is found hanging above a seesaw in a playground.
 On the other end of the seesaw Paula finds sand that is far too fine to be natural – the same kind of sand that was found at the forest.
 Paula realizes that the victims have been forced to balance on a seesaw before death, fighting for their lives.
 Paula Pihlaja has barely started the investigation when a third body turns up – a teenage boy, at another playground, hanged.
 A serial killer is on the loose.

-– Suvi Ahola, Helsingin Sanomat newspaper
+– Suvi Ahola, Helsingin Sanomat newspaper, Finland

 – Marco Schneiders, Publishing Director, Bastei Lübbe